-- For Recognition: This setting defines the minimum required face size in pixels to attempt recognition.
-It includes a 25% margin around the face, for example, the part of the image captured by the camera that is not part of the face itself. - The minimum face size (with +25% percent margin) for maximum recognition accuracy is 240 pixels. - Faces smaller than 240 pixels may have slightly reduced recognition accuracy.
-This setting can be as low as 60 pixels if other image characteristics are favorable. - For Merging: This setting defines the minimum required face size (+25% margin) to attempt merging a captured face with the existing reference for an already recognized identity.
+- For recognition: Defines the minimum required face size in pixels to attempt recognition.
+It includes a 25% margin around the face. - The minimum face size (with +25% percent margin) for maximum recognition accuracy is 240 pixels.
+Faces smaller than 240 pixels may have slightly reduced recognition accuracy. - This setting can be as low as 60 pixels if other image characteristics are favorable.

+For merging: Defines the minimum required face size (+25% margin) to attempt merging a - For merging: Defines the minimum required face size (+25% margin) to attempt merging a captured face with the existing reference image for an already registered identity.

-When in Learning mode, the SAFR recognition system may merge references for an identify to improve its understanding of different face characteristics for that identity.
+When in Learn and Monitor video processing mode, SAFR may merge reference images for an identity to improve its understanding of different face characteristics for that identity.
 Consider this as a catalog of variations for a face.

-- For Learning/Strangers: This setting defines the minimum required face size (+25% margin) to enable SAFR to store a reference image for a new identity.
-When in Learning mode, the SAFR recognition system only learns faces that meet this quality metric. - For Full Accuracy: Set to establish the point below which face size is considered when determining image quality.
+See Select a Video Processing Mode for more information about modes. - For learning/strangers: Defines the minimum required face size (+25% margin) to enable SAFR to store a reference image for a new identity. - For full accuracy: Establishes the point below which face size is considered when determining image quality.
 Once the face size goes above this setting, face size is no longer used to determine the quality of the image.
 This setting should be changed only in very special circumstances.